The football field and its dimensions

 The size of a football (soccer) field is about 100 metres long and 60 metres wide, but in official games there are regulations about the minimum and maximum dimension.
 In the world football the most official dimensions are those that had been decied by FIFA (The Fédération Internationale de Football Association).

-According to the stipulations from FIFA a football field should have a certain minimum and maximum dimensions:
+According to the stipulations from FIFA a football field should have specific minimum and maximum dimensions:

 - The length (touch line) has to be minimum 90 metres (100 yds) and maximum 120 metres (130 yds).